Code-kunkun/ZS-CIR/README.md

 # Zero-shot Composed Text-Image Retrieval

-This repository contains the official Pytorch implementation of TransAgg: xxx
+This repository contains the official Pytorch implementation of TransAgg: [https://arxiv.org/abs/2306.07272](https://arxiv.org/abs/2306.07272)

 ## Environment
 Create the environment for running our code as follow: